Order Code: C1259

 Transport: Store EDTA whole blood at 2°C to 8°C after collection and ship the same day per packaging instructions included with the provided shipping box.

-Note: HCT testing cannot be performed on a frozen specimen.
-If sample is sent frozen, a default HCT result will be used for calculation of the RBC folate value.
+Note: Folate and hematocrit testing will be performed on this tube to calculate the RBC Folate value.
+HCT testing cannot be performed on a frozen specimen.
+If specimen is sent frozen or past stability for HCT testing, a default HCT value will be used for calculation of the RBC Folate value.

 Stability: